 Zopiclone can be taken by adults over the age of 18.

-- have an allergy to zopiclone or any of its ingredients
+- have had an allergic reaction to zopiclone or any other medicines in the past

 - have liver or kidney problems